Classic Monsters – it all started with some Monkey Business…

 I have spent a lifetime collecting films, publicity stills, programmes, handouts, press releases, magazines, books and models, relentlessly hoarding ephemera and stashing souvenirs into every nook and cranny of my mad lab.

 Having written about my favourite subject for years, I have finally decided to produce this, my ultimate resource for Classic Monster fans, but please bear in mind it is always a work in progress.
-The initial phase is a year long project; one that was only commenced in mid-April 2014.
 Films, actors and crew members are being added on an ongoing basis as either an anniversary of birth or death comes around, or a film’s release date, so if you don’t see your favourites up here yet, please be patient; this is an immense amount of work being undertaken by a small – but very dedicated – team, so we will get there in the end!

 So, join us for the ride – why not register with your email address (we promise we’ll NEVER give it to anyone else) and make sure you get our regular updates and stories; that way, you’ll never miss a thing.